iovigi/LibriGenie/README.md

 # LibriGenie
-LibriGenie Help is an invaluable content generator designed to streamline your publishing schedule.
+LibriGenie is an invaluable content generator designed to streamline your publishing schedule.